Introduction of BNS Section 9

 The Bharatiya Nyaya Sanhita (BNS) Section 9 replaces the old Indian Penal Code (IPC) Section 71.

-What is section 9 of BNS ?
+What is section 9 BNS ?

 BNS Section 9 sets out rules to prevent multiple punishments for an act that involves several offences.
 The law states that if a single action includes different offences, the offender should generally receive only one punishment unless the law specifically requires otherwise.
 It also provides that when an offence fits multiple legal definitions, the punishment should not exceed what is allowed for the most severe offence involved.